Soguilon/EDM-V3/Midterm Task 1 /README.md

 ## Midterm Lab Task 1
-This portfolio demonstrates the process of data normalization and cleaning applied to a transactional database.
+This portfolio demonstrates the process of [Midterm Lab Task 1.xlsx](https://github.com/user-attachments/files/19071082/Midterm.Lab.Task.1.xlsx) applied to a transactional database.
 The dataset consists of multiple related tables, each designed to improve data organization and eliminate redundancy.

 ## Step by Step Process
 Step 1: